juanjoGonDev/juanjoGonDev/README.md

 Hi!
 I'm Juanjo, a passionate developer with a strong background in technology and software development.
 I love learning new things and sharing my knowledge with the community.

 ## About Me
-- 👨‍💻 I have 3 years of professional work experience and have been programming independently since 2011 as a self-taught developer.
+- 👨‍💻 I started my professional career in 2021 and have been programming independently since 2011 as a self-taught developer
 - 🤖 I'm fascinated by the world of artificial intelligence, automation, and constant improvements.
 I don't stop until I find a solution to a problem.
 - 💻 Currently, I work as a backend developer using NestJS since August 2021.
 - 🚀 From January 2021 to August 2021, I worked with Angular and Ionic.